 Introduction for Higher Education Staff

-This is a template for higher education institutions, containing frequently asked questions (FAQs) from refugees/migrants.
+This is a template for higher education institutions, containing frequently asked questions (FAQs) from refugees and migrants.
 Higher education professionals can use the template and answer the FAQs based on their institution’s specifications.
 These guidelines are designed to be a first step in more user-friendly language to give an introduction not all the detail but we have also suggested where there should be a web link to the full detail.
 The “Welcome to Validation”-FAQs can be downloaded in 11 languages.

 For simplicity, we have used the term validation of prior learning (VPL) throughout this paper, but we recognise that other terminology (e.g. VPL, VNIL, RPL, APEL, VAE, RVCC, etc) may be used in a particular HE institution or country and this will need to be edited.